Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "majorAvailable", listenerFunc: MajorAvailableListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for Major update event in the App, let you know when major update is blocked by setting disableAutoUpdateBreaking
+Listen for Major update event in the App, and let you know when a major update is blocked by setting disableAutoUpdateBreaking

 | Param              | Type                                                                      |
 | ------------------ | ------------------------------------------------------------------------- |